(By the way, I change this page from time to time, because I change and how I know myself and share myself with the world changes as well.)

 MBTI type: INFJ.

-Enneagram: I’m probably a Sexual (prefer one-on-one connections with others) Five (curious investigator) with Four (artistic) and Six (scientific) wings.
+Enneagram: I’m a Five (curious investigator) with a Four wing.
 I go to Seven (the magic child) in stress and to Eight (the embodied challenger) in security.
+I like to say I’m Five going on Eight — and sometimes you’ll see that playful Seven.

-One of seven billion human beings on Planet Earth.
+One of more than 7.5 billion human beings on Planet Earth.

 Unfaithful to my sorrows.